JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_content.md

 - the classes that implement the plugin functionality
 - recommended: plugin logo file(s) (<path>META-INF/pluginIcon*.svg</path>) ([Plugin Logo](plugin_icon_file.md))

+> Targeting a plugin distribution to a specific OS is not possible ([issue](https://youtrack.jetbrains.com/issue/MP-1896)).

 ### Plugin Without Dependencies

 A plugin consisting of a single <path>.jar</path> file is placed in the <path>/plugins</path> directory.